githubtraining/training-manual/docs/app_evangelize.md

 **Need some extra help with the above questions?
 See below for some extra content**

 > Let's face it, we've all been there.
 Changing a process can be difficult.
-As an SME, changing the mindset of, "It isn't broke, why fix it" can be one of your hardest discussions.
+As an ambassador, changing the mindset of, "It isn't broke, why fix it" can be one of your hardest discussions.
 It's important to start from what has worked with their process and then see where you can add what is missing instead of starting over completely; although sometimes that may be what is needed.
 You'll often find out that reluctant mindsets are based on previous issues they faced when a process was changed.
 Understanding the question behind the question is important with helping these individuals see the same vision you have for their organization.